martiansideofthemoon/ai-detection-paraphrases/sample_outputs.md

 ```
 Input = Tracy is a fox. <sent> It is quick and brown.
 It jumps over the lazy dog. </sent>

-Output (Lexical diversity = 80, Greedy) =  It is quick and brown.
-It jumps over the lazy dog.

 Output (Lexical diversity = 80, Order diversity = 60, Greedy) =  She jumps over the lazy dog.
 She is brown and quick.

 Output (Lexical diversity = 80, Sample p = 0.75) =  It is quick and brown.
 It leaps over the dog.